 Customer Acquisition Cost (CAC) – the cost on average to acquire a customer

-Average Order Value – the amount on average that your customers spend per cart order
+Average Order Value (AOV) – the amount on average that your customers spend per cart order

 Customer Lifetime Value (LTV) – the amount of money that you estimate each customer will spend in your online store over their lifetime